juliesymons/juliesymons.github.io/userGPUOperators/index.md

 the GPUOperator will allocate 512 x 512 = 262,144 GPU threads to
 implement the function.

-The \_readTensor function reads a single tensor from the input field.
+The `_readTensor` function reads a single tensor from the input field.
-When called with a single Field parameter like this, \_readTensor uses implicit addressing to determine which tensor to read.
+When called with a single Field parameter like this, `_readTensor` uses implicit addressing to determine which tensor to read.
 In this case it reads the location in the input field corresponding to the location in the output field written by the current thread.

-The first argument of the \_writeTensor function is the output field to be written.
-In this case there is only one output field and the system gives it the name \_out0.
+The first argument of the `_writeTensor` function is the output field to be written.
+In this case there is only one output field and the system gives it the name `_out0`.
 The second argument is the tensor value to be written.
-Since there are no explicit address arguments here,
-\_writeTensor also uses implicit addressing to determine where the tensor value is to be written.
-The implicit addresses are the same for both \_readTensor and \_writeTensor, so the half operator transforms each tensor from the input and writes it to the corresponding location in the output.
-The \_writeTensor statement must be the last statement in a code block; including another statement after it will generate a compile error.
-(However, it is possible to include \_write statements within the code under certain circumstances.
+Since there are no explicit address arguments here, `_writeTensor` also uses implicit addressing to determine where the tensor value is to be written.
+The implicit addresses are the same for both `_readTensor` and `_writeTensor`, so the half operator transforms each tensor from the input and writes it to the corresponding location in the output.
+The `_writeTensor` statement must be the last statement in a code block; including another statement after it will generate a compile error.
+(However, it is possible to include `_write` statements within the code under certain circumstances.
 See section 2.5.)

-Note that a leading underscore, \_, appears on all supplied functions in GPU operators.
+Note that a leading underscore, `_`, appears on all supplied functions in GPU operators.
 This prevents collisions with similar Scala keywords and functions, and also reminds you that you are writing code that will run on a GPU.